Stress is Unavoidable but Manageable

 Meeting a prospective mate

 First day on a new job

 Becoming a new parent

-Your favourite sports team winning the championship
+Your favorite sports team winning the championship

-Stress affects our:
+Stress affects us:

 Body (difficulty sleeping, colds, shortness of breath, racing heart, lethargy, dizziness, physical aches, and pains)